apache/mxnet/docs/tutorials/python/profiler.md

 profiler.dump(finished=False)
 ```

 `dump()` creates a `json` file which can be viewed using a trace consumer like `chrome://tracing` in the Chrome browser.
 Here is a snapshot that shows the output of the profiling we did above.
-Note that setting the `finished` parameter to `False` will prevent the profiler from finishing dumpint to file.
+Note that setting the `finished` parameter to `False` will prevent the profiler from finishing dumping to file.
 If you just use `profiler.dump()`, you will no longer be able to profile the remaining sections of your model.

 ![Tracing Screenshot](https://raw.githubusercontent.com/dmlc/web-data/master/mxnet/tutorials/python/profiler/profiler_output_chrome.png)